Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Stress-velocity-based porous media equations

-We focus on the quasi-static Biot's model for soil consolidation, where the porous medium is characterized as linearly elastic, homogeneous, isotropic, and filled with a Newtonian fluid~\cite{Biot:1941,Biot:1955,coussy2004poromechanics}.
-The consolidation process is governed by a system of partial differential equations that integrate the dynamics of the fluid flow with the elastic deformation $\bf u$ of the solid framework.
-This elastic problem is based on the reference configuration of the undeformed state described by a domain $\Omega \subset \R^d\ (d = 2, 3)$.
-The linear elasticity theory implies that the effective stress $\stress$ is related to the strain tensor $\strain=\frac{1}{2}\left(\nabla \displacement+(\nabla \displacement)^\top\right)$ by the constitutive equation $\stress=2 \mu \strain+\lambda \operatorname{div}(\displacement) \bI$ where $\lambda$ and $\mu$ denote the Lamé coefficients.
-Considering an external force $\bf g$, the equilibrium equation for the porous medium reads
+We focus on the quasi-static Biot's model for three-dimensional consolidation, where the porous medium is characterized as linearly elastic, homogeneous, isotropic, and filled with a Newtonian fluid~\cite{Biot:1941,Biot:1955,coussy2004poromechanics}.
+The consolidation process is governed by a system of partial differential equations that integrate the dynamics of the fluid flow \answer{governed by the pore pressure $p$ and Darcy flux $\velocity$} with the elastic deformation $\bf u$ of the solid framework \answer{accompanied with Cauchy stress $\totalstress$}. \answer{We consider stress–velocity formulations which have previously been introduced in the literature~\cite{Yi:2014}.}